Texiwill/aac-lib/erk/README.md

 ### Description
-A bash script to automatically install an Elasticsearch-Rsyslog-Kibana stack.
+A bash script to automatically install an Elasticsearch-Rsyslog-Kibana stack on CentOS/RHEL 7.
 Rsyslog replaces Logstash and allows direct forwarding of syslog messages to Elasticsearch for other processing.
-I forward my LogInsight logs to ERK for use with ElasticSearch.
+I forward my VMware vRealize LogInsight logs to ERK for use with ElasticSearch.

 Why did I create this script?
-Nothing I found on the web was as automated, pulled the latest sources, and worked seamlessly with rsyslog.
+Nothing I found on the web was as automated, pulled the latest sources, and worked seamlessly with rsyslog, SELinux, and either iptables & FirewallD.

 > Reference:
 > 	http://www.havensys.net/making-a-free-log-server/

 ### Installation
 Run the script using SUDO as root access is required.
-This allows Kibana to be wide open on your network.
-So first thing is to ensure proper firewall settings to limit access.
+The script installs the latest Rsyslog, Elasticsearch, Kibana, but also adjusts SELinux and either FirewallD or Iptables as well.

+	# sudo ./erk.install

-If the files exist, currently just erk.install.nginx, it takes the erk.install.filename as a possible way to secure Kibana/ES.
-So, we currently have a way to frontend ERK with an Nginx proxy to add simple authentication.
+If the erk.install.filename files exist, they provide additioanl mechanisms to secure Kibana/ES. erk.install will either present a list of these mechanims or if only one exists, run it.
+Currently there is a way to frontend ERK with an Nginx proxy to add simple authentication.

 ### Todo